In February 2022, the IIJ launched the IIJ Juvenile Justice Notes for Practitioners with support from the Governments of the United States.

 The IIJ is developing an ambitious plan to disseminate the Notes and assist practitioners in implementing them in their day-to-day work through identified needs-based programmes.

-For more information on this workshop or the IIJ Juvenile Justice Initiative, please contact IIJ Programme Manager Mr. Emerson Cachon.
+For more information on this workshop, please contact IIJ Programme Manager Mr. Emerson Cachon.